 Constantly reinventing itself, Athens Photo Festival, furthers its long-standing commitment to encouraging diversity, inclusion, creativity and critical thinking, with the aim to challenge the boundaries and experience of a traditional festival of photography.
-Focusing on the why as much as the how and the what, on collaborative methods and processes instead of individual effort, we design the festival of the future – in ways that make sense right now.
-We consider the whole experience.
-How the festival looks, speaks, behaves, dreams – without ever still standing.
+Focusing on the why as much as the how and the what, on collaborative methods and processes instead of individual effort, we design the festival of the future in ways that make sense right now.
+We consider the whole experience; how the festival looks, speaks, behaves, dreams – without ever standing still.

 Athens Photo Festival 2019